abstractqqq/dsds/README.md

 # Why is this package dependent on Sklearn?

 You are right in the sense that this package does its best to separate itself from sklearn because of its focus and design.
 You do not need sklearn for pipelines, transformations, metrics, or the prescreen modules.
-However, for the fs (feature selection) module, right now there is no other high quality, tried and true package for random forest and logistic regression.
+However, for the fs (feature selection) module, right now there is no other high quality, tried and true package for some models.
 The feature importance from these two models are used in some feature selection algorithms.
 Feel free to let me know if there are alternatives.

 # Why not write more in Rust?